VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     'match[]': ['{__name__!=""}']
 ```

-Note that `sample_limit` and `series_limit` [scrape_config options](https://docs.victoriametrics.com/sd_configs.html#scrape_configs)
+Note that `vmagent` in stream parsing mode stores up to `sample_limit` samples to the configured `-remoteStorage.url`
-cannot be used in stream parsing mode because the parsed data is pushed to remote storage as soon as it is parsed.
+instead of droping all the samples read from the target, because the parsed data is sent to the remote storage
+as soon as it is parsed in stream parsing mode.

 ## Scraping big number of targets